simplex-chat/simplex-chat/simplex-messaging.md

 Sending any of the commands in this section (other than `create`, that is sent without connection ID) is only allowed with recipient's ID (`RID`).
-If sender's ID is used the server must respond with `"ERROR AUTH"` response (see [Error responses](#error-responses)).
+If sender's ID is used the server must respond with `"ERR AUTH"` response (see [Error responses](#error-responses)).

 #### Create connection command